B i o g r a p h y

 Over a decade ago, she became a wheelchair user, and began a new career as a disabled actor, writer and theatre maker.
 She worked extensively as a commercial voice-over artist and won awards for her audio book narrations for Bolinda Publications.
 She began writing and performing her own work, which includes monologue, short story and spoken word.
 Writers Victoria awarded her a mentorship to work on her play 'Ruthie'.

 She now collaborates with disabled and non-disabled artists as director, mentor and dramaturg.
-She advocates strongly in the mainstream for performers with a disability, sitting on the board of Arts Access Victoria, founding and co-chairing the Performers with Disabilities Committee and sitting on Actors Equity's Diversity Committee as Deputy Chair for its first seven years.
+She advocates strongly in the mainstream for performers with a disability, has sat on the board of Arts Access Victoria, and has founded and co-chaired the Performers with Disabilities Committee.
+Kate was elected Deputy Chair of Actors Equity's Diversity Committee and stayed in that role for its first seven years.

 Her theatre company Raspberry Ripple Productions works with disabled and non-disabled performers to make theatre which tells everyday, heroic stories of disabled and non-disabled people living in the world together.

-Raspberry Ripple is supported by the Australia Council, Malthouse Theatre, Chapel Off Chapel, Stonnington Council, Darebin Speakeasy, and others and was a Company in Residence at Footscray Community Arts Centre.
+Raspberry Ripple is supported by Creative Australia , Malthouse Theatre, Creative Victoria, Chapel Off Chapel, Stonnington Council, Darebin Speakeasy, and others and was a Company in Residence at Footscray Community Arts Centre.

-Kate is excited at the possibilities opening up in her career as an artist with a disability and creative leader, and feels that her years of experience as an actor, writer, director and advocate with a foot in two worlds - the worlds of Australian Theatre and Disability Arts - will serve her well into the future as Artistic Director of Raspberry Ripple Productions.
+Kate is excited at the possibilities opening up in her career as an artist with a disability and creative leader, and feels that her years of experience as an actor, writer, director and advocate with a foot in two worlds - the worlds of Australian Theatre and Disability Arts - will serve her well into the future both as a performing artist and as Artistic Director of Raspberry Ripple Productions.